 Courses in the following disciplines are offered: Architecture, Creative City, Environment, International Relations, Industry Frontiers, Urbanisation, Gender

 Summer courses at the Nordic Centres in Asia

 The Nordic Centres in China and India aim to increase understanding and create closer ties between the Nordic countries and China/India through research and education cooperation.
 To take part in these summer activities, you need to be nominated by Lund University.
 You cover the tuition fees, travel expenses, any visa fees and living expenses yourself.

 - Nordic Centre Fudan “Chinese Politics and Society” (Bachelor’s level)

 - Nordic Centre Fudan “Business and Innovation in China” (Master’s level)

 - Nordic Centre India "Contemporary India: An Interdisciplinary Introduction Course"

-- Nordic Centre India "Approaching the Environment in India: Issues and Methods in the Study of the Nature-Economy Society Interface"
+- Nordic Centre India "Exploring the Environment in India: Issues in Sustainability"

 Application and attachments